rstoyanchev/spring-mvc-31-indepth/infrastructure/ slides.md

     }

 !SLIDE smaller
-# Back to our example
+# Back to the code

     @@@ java

 	// GET /foo Accept=text/html

-    @Controller  // (1) Controller selected
-    public FooController {
+    @Controller  // (1) Controller selected based on "/foo" public FooController {

-      // (2) Only to find that method doesn't match
+      // (2) Only to find later that method doesn't match
-      // (3) Harder to reason about the error at this point
+      // (3) Harder to reason at this stage about the error

       @RequestMapping(value = "/foo",
                       method=RequestMethod.GET,